Ediciones Akal

 Ediciones Akal is a Spanish publisher founded in Madrid in 1972 by Ramón Akal González.
 It consists of a catalogue of three thousand works in forty collections which includes fields like Humanities, classic texts, modern literature, etc., and a collection of dictionaries.

 Grupo Akal belong to Istmo, Foca, H. Blume and Siglo XXI de España Editores, acquired in 2010.
-Grupo Akal counts with more than 70 employees in 2015.
+Grupo Akal has more than 70 employees in 2015.

 It received the Premio Nacional for Mejor Labor Editorial Cultural in 2010.